ecow/ldcdemo/README.md

    - Publish the project in a web server that supports php 5 (with curl extension ).

-The provision script contained in Vagrant file will give an idea of a complete api installation on a ubuntu 14.04 box.
+The provision script contained in the Vagrant file will give an idea of a complete api installation on a ubuntu 14.04 box.

 ##The server side script
 [jQueryUi remote autocomplete] (http://jqueryui.com/autocomplete#remote) requires a server script file.
-The script that search municipalities in wikipedia is provided in pub/cities/index.php file.
+The script source that searches municipalities in wikipedia is provided in pub/cities/index.php file.
 Here is the script usage:

 ```
  http://your_endpoint_path/cities?term=[&list=10][&lang=*]